 Weebly.
 Weebly is a freemium service.
 You can use its basic version free as long as you need.
 It’s noteworthy that Weebly places really tiny ads on their free sites – they’re located in the footer and aren’t really noticeable.
 Free sites imply using a Weebly subdomain.

 The lowest paid version of Weebly is $8/month, which is really not much at all for hosting.
 For that price you can connect your own domain, publish unlimited pages, remove ads, sell up to 10 products and use your own favicon.
-The Pro and Business plans unlock membership capabilities and extend other features.
+The Pro, Business and Performance plans unlock membership capabilities and extend other features.

 If you’re looking to build a store using Weebly, be ready to pay $25/month (the Business plan).
 It removes the Weebly transaction fee (3% on top of the standard processing fees charged by PayPal and Stripe), lets you upload unlimited products, sell digital goods, and generate coupon codes for your store.

 Webs.
 Similar to Weebly, Webs also follows the freemium model and offers three premium accounts.
 Webs packages range from $5.99/mo to $22.99/mo (excluding Sales propositions).
 These packages come with free domain names.
 E-commerce is only available in the Enhanced and Pro packages.

 Weebly vs Webs.
 Webs’ plans are just a little bit cheaper than those of Weebly ($5.99/mo vs $8/mo, and $22.99/mo vs $25/mo), but Weelby’s basic plan has much more available options.
 Besides, it has no limitations of storage space.

 Weebly vs Webs: Conclusion

 The Internet is a visually driven world, so the higher quality templates of Weebly, plus their advanced editor become crucial when choosing between the two site builders.